yswcyswc/yswcyswc.github.io/_posts/2023-12-21-CMU course review.md

 - **21241 Matrices and Linear Transformation**

-- **15150 Principles of Functional Programming**
+- **15150 Principles of Functional Programming**: dropped

 - **36200 Reasoning with Data**

 - **67262 Database Design and Development**

 - **99367 IDEATE: Pragmatic photography**

-- **99358 IDEATE: Introduction to Unity and 3D Modelling**
+- **94329 Asian Strategies**

+- **57337 Sound Recording**

 ## Freshman Year

 ### Summer 2024

 * **✰ 15-213 Introduction to Computer Systems**: a low-level systems class taught in C that covers concepts such as assembly language, memory models, network, and concurrent programming.
 I found this class to be the most engaging CS core I've taken so far and I learnt so much from it.
 The labs were extremely beneficial for understanding the course content, and despite their difficulty, I enjoyed most of them.
 My favourite was malloc lab, which was rewarding, fun, yet so painful to debug.
-In order of decreasing difficulty, the labs were: Shell (conceptually hard) > Malloc Final (I died from debugging it) > Cache (Start from scratch?
-No) > Proxy (ahhh the first few traces) > Shark File System (thread-level parallelism was hard) > Malloc Checkpoint > Datalab > Bomb (scary) > Attack > CProgramming.
+In order of decreasing difficulty, the labs were: Shell (conceptually hard) > Malloc Final (I died from debugging it) > Cache (starting from scratch was hard) > Proxy (ahhh the first few traces) > Shark File System (thread-level parallelism was hard) > Malloc Checkpoint > Datalab > Bomb (scary) > Attack > CProgramming.
 The final exam was manageable and the writtens every week helped me a lot with consolidating concepts.
 In hindsight, the course was worth the effort and extra money paid this summer. _(I spent around 25 hours every week)_

 - **99-270 Summer Undergraduate Research Apprenticeship**: I did chem research in the Kurnikova Lab on computationally driven drug discovery.
 I was responsible for parametrising files and running molecular dynamics simulations.
 This experience made me question my choice of research as I did not really enjoy it. _(I spent around 5 hours every week)_